katilp/opendata-howto-learningfromcms/_episodes/03-fair-complex-data.md

 >
 > - Do you have such repositories at your disposal?
 > - Would they make your open data FINDABLE and ACCESSIBLE?
 >
 {: .discussion}

 Arranging a repository from which open data can be downloaded should not be a responsibility of a single researcher but of an institution.

-Long-term preservation and availability should be considered - and it should be beyoud the lifetime of the experiment or the collaboration.
+Long-term preservation and availability should be considered - and it should be beyond the lifetime of the experiment or the collaboration.

 ## CMS open data records